Creating a virtual Advent Calendar in SharePoint

-- Christmas quiz (we’ll probably host this in Teams using breakout rooms to work in groups)
+- Holiday quizzes: You could host this in Teams using breakout rooms to work in groups

-- Fundraiser: Suggestions for this year’s Essential charity & pledges
+- Fundraiser: Suggestions for this year’s charity & pledges

 - Raffle: An opportunity to unload last year’s unwanted Xmas gifts to the highest bidder

 - Big & exciting project updates

 - A stash of bespoke festive backgrounds for your Teams calls

 - Babyface: Get your colleagues to submit pictures of themselves as youngsters for everyone to guess

 - Worst festive sweater day: Schedule a get-together on Teams for everyone to vote.

 Also, don’t forget that, as well as being fun, the holidays can be a stressful time and put pressure on us all.